The Case for Slow Reading in a Fast World

 Here is the practical case, if you need one.

 The person who has deeply read twenty books on a subject understands it differently from the person who has skimmed two hundred.
 Depth beats breadth in almost every domain where judgment is required.
-Surface familiarity with many things is the intellectual equivalent of being a mile wide and an inch deep.

 The ideas that stay with you, that change how you think, that show up in your work years later — they come from the slow reads.